MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 In this example, we have a simulation box comprising a copy of the Yiip transporter, embedded in a lipid bilayer of POPE:POPG.
-Similar to the example for membrane-only, we select the atoms for the upper leaflet and apply coordinate wrapping.
+Similar to the example for membrane-only, we select the atoms for the upper leaflet to run the analysis.

-**Binning surface method**
+**Fourier surface method (default)**

-We can calculate membrane curvature using the binning surface method by setting ``surface_method='binning'``:
+We can calculate membrane curvature using the default values with:

 .. code-block:: python